forestmonster/rsmf-browser/README.md

 ## Usage

-1. Upload a Slack RMSF export ZIP file using the file upload button
+1. Upload a Slack RSMF export ZIP file using the file upload button
-2. Browse channels using the sidebar
+2. Select a time period from the sidebar to view messages
-3. Use the search box to search through messages
+3. Use the search bar to filter messages
-   - Supports regular expressions
-   - Filter by channel by selecting a channel from the sidebar
-4. View search results in the main content area
+4. Click on attachments to view or download them

 ## Development